WWJ (AM): Adoption of news and talk format

 With the increasing popularity of FM radio and stereo broadcasting, 950 WWJ phased out its daytime middle of the road music programming in May 1971 and became a strictly news and talk station during the daytime hours (although for the first several years of the all-news format, the station simulcast the beautiful music format of WWJ-FM 97.1, during the overnight hours).
 The all-news format on WWJ has remained since then, enabling it to rank consistently among the Detroit area's most popular stations with adult listeners, occasionally finishing in first place in recent surveys.

 In 1987, the Federal Broadcasting Corporation, run by David Herriman, purchased WWJ and its FM counterpart, WJOI, from the new owner of The Detroit News, the Gannett Company which was required to sell the stations immediately by the Federal Communications Commission because of cross-ownership rules in effect at that time.
 On March 9, 1989, CBS bought the stations, with its ownership being transferred to Infinity Broadcasting after CBS's 1996 acquisition of that group.
 (Infinity later returned to using the CBS Radio name.)
-From 1995 until 2017, it again had a television sister station when CBS purchased WGPR-TV (channel 62) in the wake of an NFL-related affiliation switch where CBS lost WJBK-TV as its affiliate, and channel 62's calls were changed to WWJ-TV on September 20, 1995 to trade off the goodwill of WWJ radio.
+From 1995 until 2017, it again had a television sister station when CBS purchased WGPR-TV (channel 62) in the wake of an NFL-related affiliation switch where CBS lost WJBK-TV as its affiliate, and channel 62's calls were changed to WWJ-TV on September 20, 1995, to trade off the goodwill of WWJ radio.

-Along with "97.1 The Ticket," WWJ was the flagship station for Detroit Pistons basketball from 2009 to 2014.
+Along with "97.1 The Ticket", WWJ was the flagship station for Detroit Pistons basketball from 2009 to 2014.
 In 2013, all CBS-owned radio stations in Detroit moved their operations to the former Panasonic Building in Southfield.

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
-The merger was approved on November 9, 2017, and was consummated on the 17th.
+The merger was approved on November 9, 2017, and was consummated on November 17.
 The company became Audacy, Inc. in 2021.